chrisgrieser/nvim-chainsaw/README.md

 ## Features
 - Quick insertion of log statements for the variable under the cursor (normal mode) or the selection (visual mode).
+- Smart detection of the variable under the cursor via Treesitter.
-- Support for a dozen different log statement types, such as assert statements, stacktraces, or acoustic logging.
+- Commands for a dozen different log statement types, including assert statements, stacktraces, or acoustic logging.
+All commands are dot-repeatable.
 - Builtin support for ~20 common languages, with dedicated support for `nvim-lua`, and easy configuration for additional languages.
 - Helper commands to remove all log statements created by `nvim-chainsaw` or to clear the console.
-- Smart detection of the variable under the cursor via Treesitter.
 - Flexible templating options for customizing log statements, including support for multi-line templates.
-- All commands are dot-repeatable.
 - Visual indication of log statements via highlights, signcolumn, or scrollbar (when using [satellite.nvim](https://github.com/lewis6991/satellite.nvim)).